opengeospatial/ELFIE/docs/README.md

 A summary of the IE outcomes can be found [here.](https://opengeospatial.github.io/ELFIE/presentations/ELFIE_outcomes){:target="_blank"}

+A presentation recording of the IE outcomes slides can be found [here.](https://drive.google.com/file/d/1GvyrpWQmUt-AEzwxWdJ_G9VcpltPzSc6/view){:target="_blank"}

 The IE is focused on two cross-domain use cases:
   1) exposing topological and domain feature model relationships between features and
   2) description of sampling data available for and linked to sampled domain features